-Sant’Antioco is a place suitable for every kind of tourist.
-It has everything from heavenly beaches to clubs, from a nice shopping street to numerous museums and archaeological sites.
-Let’s dive deeper into this fascinating island’s details.
+Sant’Antioco Sardinia is a place suitable for every kind of tourist.
+It has everything you may possibly desire for a wonderful holiday: from heavenly beaches to clubs, from a nice shopping street to numerous museums and archaeological sites.

-Sant’Antioco kept its head up and stayed as an essential Roman colony until the fall of the Empire in 476 AD when the Vandals took control of the Island.
+Sant’Antioco kept its head up and continued being an important Roman colony until the fall of the Empire in 476 AD, when the Vandals took control of the Island.

-Like many other coastal cities, the island was abandoned during the Middle Ages in order to escape the pirates’ invasions and robberies and started to be inhabited again only around the 18th century, under the Savoy, when a huge population of miners from the Iglesias area started to live in Sant’Antioco with their families.
+Like many other coastal areas of Sardinia, Sant’Antioco was abandoned during the Middle Ages in order to escape the pirates’ invasions and robberies and started to be inhabited again only around the 18th century, under the Savoy, when a huge population of miners from the Iglesias area started to move to Sant’Antioco with their families.

 Nuragic Ruins, Domus de Janas and Giants’ Tombs